 It can be difficult finding a vet that has experience with birds.
-I’m fortunate to have several vets that either see only birds or as a significant part of their practice.
+I’m fortunate to have several vets that only see birds or it’s a significant part of their practice.
 For many people, the only choice is whatever bird vet lives a reasonable distance away, so this post may not be useful if that applies to you.

-- I always say up front that I have strong opinions on bird care and I’m hoping to find someone that will work within those constraints
+- I always say up front that I have strong opinions on bird care and I’m hoping to find someone that is willing to be flexible.

-- I want to know that they are open to non-pharmaceutical or non-invasive (e.g. surgical) options to treat conditions
+- I want to know that they are open to non-pharmaceutical or non-invasive options to treat conditions.

-- If I choose not to follow their advice, I hope that they will still work with me and help my bird(s) given my unwillingness to go along with some things
+- If I choose not to follow their advice, I hope that they will still work with me and help my birds to the best of their ability within those constraints

-- Ask them if they follow scientific journals such as the Journal of Exotic Pet Medicine or Avian Research.
+- I ask them if they follow scientific journals such as the Journal of Exotic Pet Medicine or Avian Research.
 I ask them if they belong to any bird organizations or go to conferences.
 This will help figure out whether they are open to updating their knowledge.

 It’s hard sometimes to be assertive with doctors and vets.
 Vets have spent many, many years getting their degrees and they deserve respect and it can be intimidating.
 I don’t think it’s disrespectful to challenge a vet who has spent years studying birds.
 A good vet will relish the debate.